 Three years later at the BET awards, Jay Z did it to Kanye, ironically for an award they beat Beyonce for.

-Take That Me: Arugably "Runaway", where the song has him admitting faults in a relationship that didn't work out:
+Take That Me: "Runaway", which has him admitting faults in a relationship that didn't work out:

 Never was much of a romantic I could never take the intimacy And I know I did damage Cause the look in yo eyes is killin' me